 MINORITY HEALTH DISPARITIES INITIATIVE COMMUNITY IMPACT TRANSLATING TRANSDISCIPLINARY RESEARCH INTO BROAD SOCIAL IMPACTLOOKING PAST SKIN

-THE MHDI COMMUNITY IMPACT MISSION
+OUR COMMUNITY IMPACT MISSION

 Minority Health Disparities Initiative's Community Impact (MHDI CI) engages stakeholders to identify critical knowledge and service gaps in rural community health disparities.
 One strategy is working directly with communities to develop collaborative research teams.
 Together we build innovative CI projects that address these identified gaps.
 Our rigorous mixed-methods approach combine social science quantitative research strategies with community-based models, such as Community Based Participatory Research (CBPR), Community-Engaged Research (CEnR), and Participatory Action Research (PAR).
-MHDI facilitates community relationship building for health disparities researchers who seek to have a social impact on the communities that their research serves.
+MHDI facilitates community relationship building for health disparities researchers who seek to have a social impact on the communities that their research serves

 LOOKING PAST SKIN: OUR COMMON THREADSAn Interactive Exhibit @

-The Nebraska History Museum (3rd floor), Spring Semester 2018
+The Nebraska History Museum, Spring Semester 2018